Will the Certificate in Date Science be postponed or delayed as a result of COVID-19?

 The programme takes 10 weeks to complete.
 Eight of these weeks are programme content delivered and 2 weeks are allocated for the final assessment.
 There are defined start and finish dates and the course progresses through a number of modules.

 How flexible is the course?
 Can I ‘jump on’ and jump off’ when I like?

 No this will not be possible.
 Once you commit to a particular programme you will need to complete it in the timelines.
 There is a set start and end date.
 Module materials are released on a weekly basis to provide coherence and structure to the programme.
 That does not mean that a module has to be complete in one week.
 We recognise that this might not always be possible.
-There are clear guidelines for those who need to take time out for specific reasons and these will be contained in the student pack.
+There are clear guidelines for those who need to take time out for specific reasons and these will be contained in the Candidate Information pack.

 Will I have access to tutor support during the programme?

 Yes while this is a distance learning programme, it is supported throughout by qualified academic staff.
 You will have access to staff at set points in the programme.
 There is a 1:1 tutorial once you submitted your first assignment at which you will be given feedback before you begin your second assignment.
 There will also be access to group tutorials with an option to ‘purchase’ additional support if you require it.

 Will I have to take an examination to pass the certificate?